 Here’s your daily dose of an indie film, web series, TV pilot, what-have-you in progress — at the end of the week, you’ll have the chance to vote for your favorite.

 In the meantime: Is this a project you’d want to see?
 Tell us in the comments.

-Logline: A non-fiction crime thriller, told through the eyes of those closest to a bizarre and brutal crime, “American Monster” strives to flip the script on the American culture of violence in by re-examining it as a community problem.
+Logline: A non-fiction documentary series, told through the eyes of those closest to a bizarre crime, “American Monster” (working title) strives to flip the script on the American culture of violence by re-examining it as a community problem.

-John Lawson grew up poor and abused in the affluent suburb of Clemmons, NC.
-Rejected at home, at school and by his hometown at large, he earned his community’s respect the only way he knew how: FEAR.
+John Lawson grew up in the suburb of Clemmons, NC.
+Rejected at school and by his hometown at large, he earned his community’s respect the only way he knew how: FEAR.

 In direct response to the fears of his community, Lawson became the boogeyman of Clemmons, taking on the persona of “Pazuzu Algarad, Islamic Satanist.”
-Algarad would raise a ‘brotherhood’ of outsiders – most mentally-ill addicts, all poor.
-Together they murdered two strangers, burying them in his backyard.
+Algarad would bond with a ‘brotherhood’ of outsiders – often people struggling with mental illness and addiction, all poor.
+He and his girlfriend were accused of murdering two strangers and burying them in his backyard.
 American Monster raises many questions, but perhaps the most compelling one is, what could we have done?

 Patricia E. Gillespie – Director/Producer